HerouFenix/Emotionally-Expressive-Motion-Controller-for-Virtual-Characters/README.md

 # Emotional Identification and Tweaking of Kinematic and Policy-Controlled Physics Enabled Virtual Characters

 ## Introduction
-This repository contains the full code basis for the Master Thesis Project "*Emotional Identification and Tweaking of Kinematic and Policy-Controlled Physics Enabled Virtual Characters*"
+This repository contains the full code basis for the Master Thesis Project "*Emotionally Expressive Motion Controller for Virtual Character Locomotion Animations*"

 ![Showcase Pic](showcase_pic.png)